 While it is technically possible to take a group of photos shot from any camera to stitch together, here are some popular DJI drones that can do it all by themselves.

 That’s all, folks.
 Seriously, unless I’m missing something from the major players in the drone market, the X-Star Premium is the only mainstream drone that comes with a native-built 360 degree camera.
 We’re just sad that that’s a drone that has been discontinued for a while now.

 Good thing there are cameras you can attach to nearly any drone for this need.

 Cameras for your drone

 There is an advantage to having a 360 degree camera that does not need to attach to your drone to operate.
-That is, it does not need to attach to your drone to operate.
+That advantage is that it doesn’t need your drone.
 I am sure you can think of a few uses for a standalone 360 camera, and since we deal with drones around here, let’s talk about the rigs that easily go into the air.

 We’ve talked briefly in the past about the brand Insta360.
 We visited them at the NAB Show 2017 to check out their Pro camera, pictured above, as well as their smaller mobile rigs for iPhone and Android.
 The Pro drone was recently approved by Google Maps as an official camera to create 360 images and video for the mapping service.

-The smaller mobile rigs are pretty basic, if I must be honest.
-Producing images roughly the same quality as a smartphone from 2016.
-Good thing there’s a new mobile camera in their lineup, the Insta360 One.
+The early smaller mobile rigs were pretty basic, if I must be honest, producing images roughly the same quality as a smartphone from 2016.
+Good thing there are newer mobile cameras in their lineup.